robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

    But You must change a few things.

-   Wifi ID, Wifi password, your URL of the server, your topic's name.
+   'Wifi ID, Wifi password, your URL of the server, your topic's name.'

    Then, You have finished basic setup.